PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/request_coalescing/index.md

 ![](images/n_servers_n_database_queries_1.png)

 If there's a large number of servers, it may be desirable to route requests for the same data to the same server to decrease the number of requests sent to the database.
-In this case every request to `GET X` is route to the first server.
+In this case every request to `GET X` is routed to the first server.

 ![](images/requests_for_x_going_to_one_server.png)